matt7aylor/pygatt/README.rst

 pygatt - Python Module for Bluetooth LE Generic Attribute Profile (GATT).
 =========================================================================

+This is a fork of https://github.com/peplin/pygatt where we will try to implement new backends, namely DBus and BGAPI v2.

 This Module allows reading and writing to GATT descriptors on devices such as fitness trackers, sensors, and anything implementing standard GATT Descriptor behavior.

-pygatt provides a Pythonic API by wrapping three different backends:
+This version of pygatt provides a Pythonic API by wrapping three different backends:

--  BlueZ (requires Linux), using BlueZ's D-Bus API.
+-  BlueZ (requires Linux), using BlueZ's D-Bus API via pydbus
 -  BlueZ (requires Linux), using the deprecated ``gatttool`` command-line utility.
 -  Bluegiga's BGAPI, compatible with USB adapters like the BLED112.
+-  (ToDo) Silicon Labs BGAPI (v2) for Blue Gecko BLE modules

 Motivation
 ----------